 No, I didn’t misspell martini, as this is not about the beverage.
 It’s about the man, who was the world’s most lovable, and well-known radio astrologer.
 (Jose and I worked with Darrell at WBLM radio in Portland, Maine.)
 Darrell was known to millions as an on-air astrological personality; most especially on WBCN in Boston, where he began his stellar career in 1973.

-Darrell Martinie, our Cosmic Muffin, passed away on Wednesday, July 26, after a three year battle with cancer.
-Darrell and his husband Ed Boesel have been our friends for over 30 years, so Darrell’s passing had everyone in my family shedding tears.
+Darrell Martinie, our Cosmic Muffin, passed away on Wednesday, July 26, 2006, after a three year battle with cancer.
+Darrell and his husband Ed Boesel had been our friends for over 30 years, so Darrell’s passing had everyone in my family shedding tears.

 When I first met Darrell, he called me an astro-buff.
 I was fine with that, as he was the star who had a career in astrology (he also had his degree in psychology).
 It was his business to know and share the potential results of what the magnetic energy of planets moving though space would be exerting on our daily lives.
 I had children to raise at that time, and studied from afar by comparison.

 Darrell and Ed helped in the raising of our children by being their surrogate uncle and aunt.
 Darrell made no pretenses about loving his feminine side, and we all loved him for his jovial flamboyance.
 He knew who he was, and we adored the honest way he led his life.
 This is another picture that I took of Darrell at the Sunday River Ski Resort promotion.